riscv-steel/riscv-arch-test/README.md

 This test framework assumes you have the [RISC-V GNU Toolchain] installed in `/opt/riscv`.

-- RISC-V Steel [Software Guide] contains instructions on how to install and configure the [RISC-V GNU Toolchain] for RISC-V Steel.
+- RISC-V Steel [Software Guide] contains instructions on how to install and configure the [RISC-V GNU Toolchain].

 You will also need [Verilator] version 5.021 or higher.
 The Verilator binary must be added to your `PATH`.